The Turkish breakfast: “kahvaltı”

 It is a nice little place in the Bebek neighborhood overlooking the sea.
 The place is frequented by Turkish celebrities and the atmosphere is pretty laid back.
 In addition to the local specialties, you can find more international food.
 A good place to have a good brunch with detox juices and teas of all kinds.

 Further north of Istanbul in the affluent neighborhood Yenikoy this establishment is one of the oldest in the city.
 The situation of the restaurant on the banks of Bosphorus is exceptional.
 Do not miss the Menemen.
 As you walk into this area you will have the opportunity to see beautiful Yalis (villas built on the Bosphorus).

 To begin your breakfast experience we advise you to get there, this restaurant is specialized in breakfast (we call them the kahvaltıcı). it is located on the Bosphorus between the two bridges on the European side.
 The decoration of the place is minimal but the food is amazing.
 We recommend you order a “serpme kahavaltısı” in which you can find a little mix of all specialties.
 After breakfast, enjoy a walk on the Bosphorus and go visit the fortress of Rumeli Hisari, This fortress was built by the Ottoman sultan Mehmed the Conqueror between 1451 and 1452 before he conquered Constantinople.

 THE SMALL STREETS OF KARAKÖY

 The area was transformed in recent years into a temple for hipsters and it’s the showcase of the trendy bohemian life of Istanbul.
 Many small nice eateries have opened, and you will find a bit of everything, from pancakes to pastries, to more traditional brunch.
-Among the dozens of places you’ll find in the area, we tested the Pan, the Pim, and Karabatak but there are many others.
+Among the dozens of places you’ll find in the area, we tested the Pim, and Karabatak but there are many others.